Using an employer of record in Australia

 A PEO co-employs your workers.
 Youโ€™ll still need a legal entity in Australia, and the PEO will handle HR functions like payroll, benefits, and compliance.

-Meanwhile, an EOR becomes the legal employer of your workers.
-You donโ€™t need to set up a local entity because the EOR handles employment contracts, payroll, taxes, and compliance under local law.
+Meanwhile, an EOR becomes the legal employer for local talent.
+You donโ€™t need to set up a local entity because the EOR offers support to manage employment contracts, payroll, taxes, and compliance under local law.

 For companies looking to scale without the operational burden, employer of record services in Australia are one of the most efficient and compliant solutions.